“You are not stuck with the brain you have. You can make it better.”

 Keeping toxins out of your body is important, too, including obviously harmful toxins such as lead and pesticides, but also often-tolerated toxins such as alcohol.

-Exercise is also crucial, but activities such as football or other kinds of physical activity that can cause head trauma are to be avoided.
+Exercise is also crucial, but contact sports such as football, hockey, or other kinds of physical activity that can cause head trauma are to be avoided.
 Your brain is extremely soft and vulnerable, and it’s encased inside a hard skull; that design protects your brain, but it can also lead to damage to brain tissue if you get hit in the head.
-Any activity that could cause a concussion or even minor head injury is the enemy of good brain health.
+Any activity that could cause a concussion or even a minor head injury is the enemy of good brain health.